guzzle/guzzle/docs/clients.rst

 events
 ------

-:Summary: Associative array mapping event names to a callable. or an
+:Summary: An associative array mapping event names to a callable.
+Or an
     associative array containing the 'fn' key that maps to a callable, an optional 'priority' key used to specify the event priority, and an optional 'once' key used to specify if the event should remove itself the first time